Minnesota Resists Vaping Ban Trend

 The bill will allow state offices the right to restrict e-cigarette use in their facilities, but will give businesses the opportunity to make their own decisions on the matter.
 In committee on Monday, the indoor air provision of the bill passed narrowly, but the bill's sponsor, Kathy Sheran, plans to continue advocating the measure, arguing that if e-cigarettes are harmful to children, they must be harmful to adults as well.

 Senator Sheran has apparently not read the research studies showing nicotine to be potentially harmful to adolescent brain development but not to users of other ages.
 Senator Jim Metzen, a Democrat from south St. Paul, chimed in that it is a good idea to “capitulate a little bit to the governor’s wishes and keep the e-cigarette bill alive.”
-Says Dayton, "we came down pretty hard on smokers last session , that’s probably enough for this biennium.”
+Says Dayton, "we came down pretty hard on smokers last session [by raising taxes on cigarettes], that’s probably enough for this biennium.”